Inzhenerka/docs.getdbt.tech/website/docs/docs/mesh/iceberg/databricks-iceberg-support.md

 We do not currently support the new Private Priview features of Databricks managed Iceberg tables.

-## dbt Catalog Integration Configurations for Databricks
+## dbt Catalog integration configurations for Databricks

 The following table outlines the configuration fields required to set up a catalog integration for [Iceberg compatible tables in Databricks](https://docs.databricks.com/aws/en/delta/uniform).